Best SSDs for Remote Workers: Speed and Reliability in 2026

 Samsung T7External Portable1TB1,050 MB/s1,000 MB/s$798.7

-Buying Guide: External vs Internal SSD for Remote Workers
+Buying Guide: Choosing the Right SSD for Remote Work

 External SSDs are for portability and backup.
-If you work from multiple locations — home, office, client sites, coffee shops — a portable SSD lets you carry active project files and maintain local backups that travel with you.
-External SSDs connect and disconnect in seconds, work across different operating systems, and don’t require any installation.
+Working from multiple locations — home, office, client sites, coffee shops — a portable SSD lets you carry active project files and maintain local backups that travel with you.
+External SSDs connect and disconnect in seconds, work across different operating systems, and require no installation.

 Internal SSDs are for system performance.
-If your laptop runs slowly — long boot times, slow application launches, noticeable file save lags — the problem is likely the internal storage.
+If your laptop runs slowly — long boot times, slow application launches, noticeable file save lags — the internal storage is likely the bottleneck.
 An internal NVMe upgrade addresses this at the root level.
 It requires installation but delivers a lasting improvement to every aspect of the laptop’s performance.

 Check your laptop’s M.2 slot type before buying internal.
 Most modern laptops use the M.2 2280 form factor (22mm wide, 80mm long) with PCIe NVMe.
 Some older laptops use M.2 SATA instead of NVMe, which won’t accept PCIe-only drives like the SN850X.
 Check your laptop’s specifications or the manufacturer’s support site before purchasing.
-Crucial’s website has an SSD finder tool that confirms compatibility by laptop model.
+Crucial’s website has a compatibility finder tool by laptop model.

 Consider encryption for portable drives.
-Work files on a portable drive represent a security risk if the drive is lost or stolen.
+Work files on a portable drive are a security risk if the drive is lost or stolen.
 The Samsung T7 Touch model adds fingerprint-based hardware encryption.
-BitLocker on Windows can also encrypt an external drive.
+BitLocker on Windows can encrypt an external drive in software.
 For remote workers handling client confidential information, encrypted storage is worth the additional consideration.

 FAQ

-Can I use a portable SSD to run backup of my work laptop?
+Can I use a portable SSD to back up my work laptop?

 Yes. macOS Time Machine supports external SSDs formatted as APFS or HFS+ for automated backups.
 Windows Backup and File History both support external SSDs.
-Setting up weekly automated backup to a portable SSD provides local recovery copies that are available even without internet access.
+Setting up weekly automated backup to a portable SSD gives you local recovery copies available even without internet access.
 Connect the SSD at the start of each day, let the backup run, and disconnect when done.

-Will the Samsung T9’s speed work on my older laptop?
+Does the T9’s rated speed work on older laptops?

 How do I know if my work laptop can accept an internal NVMe upgrade?

 Most Windows laptops manufactured after 2016 include at least one M.2 slot.
 Dell Latitude, ThinkPad, HP EliteBook, and Surface Pro families generally support upgrades.
-Apple MacBooks with Apple Silicon (M1 and later) do not — the SSD is soldered to the logic board and cannot be replaced.
+Apple MacBooks with Apple Silicon (M1 and later) do not — the SSD is soldered to the logic board.
 Intel MacBooks vary by year and model.
-Check iFixit guides or the manufacturer’s service manual for your specific model.
+Check iFixit guides or the manufacturer’s service manual for your specific model before purchasing.

 Is 1TB enough for remote work, or should I buy 2TB?

 For most office-based remote workers — primarily text, spreadsheets, PDFs, and presentations — 1TB is generous.
-A single year of typical office document work generates roughly 10–50GB of new files depending on meeting recordings and attachments.
-Remote workers who regularly work with video (meeting recordings, video editing), RAW photography, or large design files should consider 2TB.
-When in doubt, check your current storage usage on your laptop’s storage dashboard to see what you’re actually consuming.
+A single year of typical office document work generates roughly 10–50GB of new files.
+Remote workers who regularly work with video (meeting recordings, editing), RAW photography, or large design files should consider 2TB.
+Check your current storage dashboard to see what you’re actually consuming before committing to a capacity.

 Should I store work files locally or in the cloud?

 Both, ideally.
-Cloud storage (Google Drive, OneDrive, Dropbox) ensures your files are accessible from any device and protected if the laptop fails or is stolen.
-Local storage on an SSD provides faster access, offline availability, and eliminates the risk of cloud service outages disrupting your work.
-The practical setup is: primary files in cloud storage for sync and sharing, local SSD backup for offline access and recovery.
+Cloud storage (Google Drive, OneDrive, Dropbox) ensures files are accessible from any device and protected if the laptop fails.
+Local storage on an SSD provides faster access, offline availability, and eliminates the risk of cloud service outages.
+The practical setup: primary files in cloud storage for sync and sharing, local SSD for offline access and as a recovery backup.

 The Bottom Line

-Remote workers on a budget who still need a quality portable drive should choose the Samsung T7 — it’s fast enough for all common work file operations and costs $40 less than the T9.
+Remote workers on a budget who need reliable portable storage should choose the Samsung T7 at $79 — fast enough for all common work file operations at a lower price than the T9.

-For remote workers with a slow laptop who want to avoid buying new hardware, the Crucial P3 Plus internal NVMe upgrade at $49 delivers a dramatic performance transformation at minimum cost.
-The WD Black SN850X is the right choice for the same upgrade on a newer PCIe Gen 4 laptop where maximum performance matters.
+For remote workers with a slow Windows laptop who want to avoid buying new hardware: the Crucial P3 Plus at $59 delivers a dramatic performance upgrade at minimum cost.
+Step up to the WD Black SN850X at $99 if your laptop has a PCIe Gen 4 slot and you want maximum internal performance.

 Detailed Reviews